#2. Memory Management Demystified - Virtual Memory, Page Faults & Performance

 VmSize: Total virtual memory (what process thinks it has)

-VmRSS: Resident Set Size (what's actually in RAM)
+VmRSS: Resident Set Size (what's actually in RAM - THIS MATTERS!)

 VmSwap: How much is swapped out (should be ~0 in production)